22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 16. Kelly Jo Gonzalez

-Representing the Texas Hill Country, Kelly Jo Gonzalez is one of the area’s leading relocation specialists, working with a diverse range of clients from corporate professionals to expatriates.
+Representing the Texas Hill Country, Kelly Jo Gonzalez is one of the area’s leading relocation specialists, working with a wide range of clients from corporate professionals to expatriates.

 Why this logo works